VOGP Music of survival

 The emblem of what the music really is about

 About the project

-In a concert hall, audience comfortably follows the story of women’s suffering – yet another mythicized human tragedy, another WW2 topography of pain, a reflexion of historical memory, spirituality, morals and truth.
-Recapturing the aestheticized trauma helps us understand brutality, volatility and injustice.
-And music remains at the very core of the general meaning on the edge of disaster.
+In a concert hall, the audience comfortably follow the story of women’s suffering ─ yet another mythicized human tragedy, one more WW2 topography of pain, a reflexion of historical memory, spirituality, morals and truth.
+Recapturing the aestheticized trauma helps to get to understand brutality, volatility and injustice.
+And music remains in the very core of the general meaning on the edge of disaster.

 Production: Carmina Slovenica

 ... mature, well-trained voices created a sound and artistic energy that is rarely heard and unforgettable ...